 How to Dethatch a Lawn

 Thatch is a layer of living and dead stems, roots and crowns that develop between the green vegetation and the soil surface.
-Thatch acts as a barrier to water, nutrients and air reaching the soil and should be removed to ensure a healthy lawn.
+A thatch layer greater than one inch acts as a barrier to water, nutrients and air reaching the soil and should be removed to ensure a healthy lawn.
 Learn how to reinvigorate a lawn by removing the thatch.

 Step 1: Determine if the Lawn Needs Dethatching